File 7 - Communist Party of Canada (Marxist–Leninist) and Anti Imperial Alliance.

 Biographical history

-Dr. Henry H. Crapo was a faculty member at the University of Waterloo in the Department of Pure Mathematics.
-Crapo donated a sizable volume of rare books and materials for the history of dance for Special Collections & Archives at the University of Waterloo.
+A patron of the arts, Crapo donated a sizable volume of rare books and materials for the history of dance for Special Collections & Archives at the University of Waterloo, as well as Porcellino, the bronze statue located outside of Waterloo's Modern Languages building which serves as the Arts mascot.
 Crapo also helped to organize the Vestris Prize choreography competition with Boston Ballet in 1967.

 Custodial history